Zoning Impact Fees

 Any application for a building permit for development activity within Miami-Dade County shall be subject to a review for the imposition of impact fees.
 Impact fees do not apply to building permit applications for sheds, swimming pools and other similar accessory structures.

-- Read the Impact Fee Schedule
+- See the current Fee Schedule

 Why it's required